gaubert/gmvault/README.md

 [![Bountysource](https://www.bountysource.com/badge/tracker?tracker_id=56851)](https://www.bountysource.com/trackers/56851-gaubert-gmvault?utm_source=56851&utm_medium=shield&utm_campaign=TRACKER_BADGE)

 - Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 There will be a Contributor Friendly tag for issues that should be ideal for people who are not very familiar with the codebase yet.
-- Fork the reporsitory on Github to start making your changes to the **master** branch (or branch off of it).
+- Fork the repository on Github to start making your changes to the **master** branch (or branch off of it).
 - Write a test which shows that the bug was fixed or that the feature works as expected.
 - Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to AUTHOR.